smfields/smfields.github.io/README.md

 I have a particular interest in software security.
 While I was in school I completed a track in security as a part of receiving my degree, which included classes in software and network security, cryptography, common attacks and defenses, among other things.
 At Epic, I'm working with the security team on a project to integrate smart card login and authentication into a soon to be released web application.

 ### Projects
 Most of my personal projects are things that I think should exist, but don't.
-When choosing which technologies to use for my projects, my approach is to find the best tool for the job and then learn it as I go rather than trying to force the technologies I already know into a role they weren't made for.
+When choosing which technologies to use, my approach is to find the best tool for the job and learn how to use it rather than trying to force the technologies I already know into a role they weren't made for.
+This approach has exposed me to a large number of technologies and tools that I otherwise may never have tried.

 *Click on a project to learn more about it.*